-9. Contingencies
+10. Contingencies

-Cohu is currently subject to various legal proceedings, lawsuits, examinations by various tax authorities and claims that have arisen in the ordinary course of its businesses.
-Although the outcome of these legal proceedings, claims and examinations cannot be predicted with certainty, Cohu does not believe that any of these matters will have a material adverse effect on its financial position or results of operations.
+The Company is currently subject to various legal proceedings, lawsuits, examinations by various tax authorities and claims that have arisen in the ordinary course of its businesses.
+Although the outcome of these legal proceedings, claims and examinations cannot be predicted with certainty, the Company does not believe that any of these matters will have a material adverse effect on its financial position or results of its operations.